Storing the items in your box can be tricky

 Berries

 You should always try to keep berries as cold as possible, but not frozen (unless you want them for smoothies).
 So the fridge is a perfect home for them.
-Hold off on rising your berries until you are ready to eat them, like most other produce, added moisture with cause premature rotting.
+Hold off on rinsing your berries until you are ready to eat them, like most other produce, added moisture with cause premature rotting.
 If your berries come with green caps or stems, like strawberries, it is best to leave those on until you’re ready to eat to preserve their freshness.

 Broccoli